Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 #### Beware of spaces and letter case

 {% caption Don't mess with the wolves %}
-{% asset_img wolf-vs-wolf.svg 460 180 two wolfs' picture, which are written one in lowercase & the other in uppercase  %}
+{% asset_img wolf-vs-wolf.svg 460 180 "two wolfs' picture, which are written one in lowercase & the other in uppercase 'two wolfs' picture, which are written one in lowercase & the other in uppercase'" %}
 {% endcaption %}

 The browser takes a deep care of respecting what you write.